-We are now official bloggers for Sherry Wines!
+We are now official bloggers for the Sherry Wines website

 Sherry is not only the wine we are most fond of and feel responsible to promote.
-It is also an industry that has shaped the architecture, the aroma, the landscape, the gastronomy, the character, the history and of course the economy of this region of South West Spain.
+It is also the heart of an iconic industry that has shaped the architecture, landscape, character, history and of course economy of this Southern Spanish region.

-In our first article, we wrote about how Sherry and Flamenco Music originated from South West Spain.
-Also, we described the strong presence of Flamenco Music in the Sherry Triangle towns and more notoriously in Jerez, and how it resulted in a Flamenco festival that in 2016 celebrated its 20th edition.
-You can read the article here.
+We started our collaboration writing about how Sherry and Flamenco Music originated from South West Spain.
+In this first piece we also described the strong presence of Flamenco Music in the Sherry Triangle towns.

-In the fourth article, we wrote about the Sherry and Flamenco Christmas parties that fill the streets, plazas and social clubs of Jerez from early December until Christmas day.
-They are the so-called Zambombas and you can learn more about them here.
+We also wrote about Zambombas of Jerez.
+These are the Sherry and Flamenco Christmas parties that fill the streets, plazas and social clubs of the Sherry Capital from early December until Christmas day.

-We hope our contribution will help to promote the rich and colorful culture of the area where we are based and that we call home.
+We hope our contributions will help to promote the rich and colorful culture of the Sherry Triangle.
+This is the area where we are based and that we call home.

 If your travels are going to take you to this part of the world to experience and learn about sherry, you may want to see: